10allday-services/gcs-signing-proxy/README.md

 You can set other configuration in that file, too, or use the defaults.

-Then run gcp-signing-proxy like this:
+Then run gcs-signing-proxy like this:

 ```
 $ make run